-First order approximation: When k is the negative temperature coefficient, ΔT is the temperature difference and ΔR is the change in resistance resulting from the change in temperature.
-This first order approximation is only valid for a very narrow temperature range and can only be used for temperatures where k is almost constant over the entire temperature range.
+First order approximation: When k is the negative temperature coefficient, ΔT is the temperature difference, and ΔR is the resistance change resulting from the temperature change.
+This first-order approximation is valid only for a very narrow temperature range and can only be used for temperatures where k is almost constant over the entire temperature range.

-Beta formula: Another equation gives satisfactory results, with an accuracy of ±1°C over the range of 0°C to +100°C. It depends on a single material constant β obtainable by measurements.
+Beta formula: Another equation gives satisfactory results, with an accuracy of ±1°C over the range of 0°C to +100°C. It depends on a single material constant β obtainable by temperature measurements.
 The equation can be written as follows:

-Where R (T) is the temperature resistance T in Kelvin, R (T 0 ) is a reference point at temperature T 0 .
-The beta formula requires a two-point calibration, which is generally not more accurate than ±5°C over the entire useful range of the NTC thermistor.
+Where R (T) is the resistance at temperature T in Kelvin, R (T 0 ) is a reference point at temperature T 0 .
+The beta formula requires a two-point calibration, which is typically no more accurate than ±5°C over the entire useful range of the NTC thermistor.

 Disc and chip thermistors

-These NTC thermistors have metallized surface contacts.
-They are larger and have slower reaction times than NTC ball type resistors.
-However, due to their size, they have a higher dissipation constant (power required to raise their temperature by 1 ° C) and, since the puIssance dissipated by the thermistor is proportional to the square of the current, they support higher currents like thermistors.
 Disc thermistors are made by pressing a mixture of oxide powders into a round die, which is then sintered at high temperature.
-Chips are generally made by a ribbon molding process where a slurry of material is spread in the form of a thick film, dried and cut.
-Typical sizes range from 0,25 to 25mm in diameter.
+Chips are usually made by a tape molding process where a slurry of material is spread into a thick film, dried and cut.
+Typical sizes range from 0,25 to 25 mm in diameter.